 In her dance works the figure is located in an abstract space with no concrete story.
 The muteness of spaces underscored the fragile existence and the clear and exposed signature of the body.
 Maya choose minimalist elements or objects that create different layers in a given space and emphasize the interaction between the physical body and the object- chair, pillow, table or transparent wall.
 The space between the present body and an inanimate object symbolize for her the gaping void, the yearning to connection / relation and the possibility for Solace / reliance.
 The unique language of Butoh-the universal soul dance leans, among others, on the basis of traumatic survival and of the consent to be present, in the uncharted expanses of an absence of security.

-Since 1998 she facilitates on going Butoh workshops.
+Since 1998 she facilitates on going Butoh workshops and Butoh research studies.
 She guides processes of creativity & specializes in transforming from one's self therapy into awakening to the path of the artist within.
 As a disciple of Ohno Kazuo, Maya brings forth the authentic spirit of the ButohShe bases her dance works on improvisation and stays loyal to this concept.
 The processes and results are kind of "open form" – a basic structure with its flexible content which leaves space to a surprising emotional and physical occurrence.
 As a creator she is in a constant willingness to stay in an unsafe area, a place that keeps freshness and revival.Another major part of Maya’s artistic life is painting.Her paintings are mainly large in size and each series maintains a structured logic and characterization, as the diverse series are joined one to another through repetitive motives.
 Maya is an artist of color and the repeated forms combine mystical and meditative elements, transparent and characterized by inner motion.
 An abstract atmosphere is formed free of a “story”, even in the presence of familiar objects.She creates and exhibits her artworks in Israel and abroad.
 Her art works are found in museums and private collections in Israel, New York, Tokyo, Paris, Basel and Berlin.Maya also teaches a unique painting workshop called:"Space-Color - Consciousness", a method she developed.